 Goethe University Frankfurt requires supplementary information to be submitted with every application.
 This information is only accepted in the form available for download here.

-In order to complete the online application form via the VGU Online Application Portal, you need to first create a registration account in the VGU system following our application guideline.
-If you have problems with the online application, please contact us immediately via email firstname.lastname@example.org or hotline at +84 (0) 988 54 52 54.
+In order to complete the online application form via the VGU Online Application Portal, you need to first register for an account in the VGU system, following the VGU application guidelines.
+If you have technical problems with the online application, please contact VGU via email, email@example.com, or via the phone hotline, +84 (0) 988 54 52 54.

 Once you have submitted your application documents via the VGU Online Application Portal, your application documents will be reviewed by the admissions committee.